TrueBlocks/trueblocks-docs/content/docs/chifra/accounts.md

 weight: 10
 toc: true
 ---
+## Intro
+This group of commands is the heart of TrueBlocks.
+They allow you to work with Ethereum addresses (or, as we call them, accounts).
+You may name addresses; grab the ABI file for an address; add, delete, clean or delete accounts, and especially list or export the transactions related to an address.
 ## chifra export

 This folder contains a TrueBlocks monitor.
 TrueBlocks monitors pull transactions from the Ethereum blockchain for a given (or a series of) Ethereum addresses.